jhuckaby/folderctl/README.md

 ```
 folderctl stop
+sudo folderctl unboot
 sudo npm remove -g folderctl
 ```

-To remove all trace, you may want to delete these files as well:
+To remove all traces of the software, you may want to delete these files as well:

 ```
 rm -v ~/Library/Preferences/folderctl.json